mmzdouc/FERMO/README.md

 5. Start FERMO by clicking the **'Start FERMO'** button at the bottom of the page.
 Processing will take a few minutes.
 If MS2Query annotation was selected, library files are automatically downloaded from [Zenodo](https://zenodo.org/record/6997924) .
 Due to their size, this can take a while.
 Once processing is finished, the dashboard will load automatically.

-6. The dashboard is organized into 6 fields:
+6. The dashboard is organized into six fields:
     - **sample information tables (1)**
     - **sample chromatogram overview (2)**
     - **molecular feature information table (3)**